Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments

 \section{Abstract}

-We prove a universal approximation property (UAP) for a class of ODENet and a class of ResNet, which are used in many deep learning algorithms.
+We prove a universal approximation property (UAP) for a class of ODENet and a class of ResNet, which are simplified mathematical models for deep learning systems with skip connections.
 The UAP can be stated as follows.
 Let $n$ and $m$ be the dimension of input and output data, and assume $m\leq n$.
-Then we show that ODENet width $n+m$ with any non-polynomial continuous activation function can approximate any continuous function on a compact subset on $\mathbb{R}^n$.
+Then we show that ODENet of width $n+m$ with any non-polynomial continuous activation function can approximate any continuous function on a compact subset on $\mathbb{R}^n$.
 We also show that ResNet has the same property as the depth tends to infinity.
-Furthermore, we derive explicitly the gradient of a loss function with respect to a certain tuning variable.
+Furthermore, we derive the gradient of a loss function explicitly with respect to a certain tuning variable.
 We use this to construct a learning algorithm for ODENet.
 To demonstrate the usefulness of this algorithm, we apply it to a regression problem, a binary classification, and a multinomial classification in MNIST.

-\keywords{deep neural network, ODENet, ResNet, universal approximation property}
+\keywords{Deep neural network, ODENet, ResNet, Universal approximation property}